 Whenever you make any extra payment, however, be sure to designate it “apply to principal.”
 Otherwise, the lender may treat it as a prepayment of your next regular monthly payment.

 Caution: Avoid paying for “mortgage acceleration” programs.
 Paying down your mortgage faster should not cost extra.

 2. Pour every bit of extra cash into your mortgage

-It’s possible you’ll find better uses for extra cash than paying down your mortgage.
-For example, if your mortgage rate is 3.8 percent, but you can earn 5 percent on your money elsewhere, you’re obviously going to be better off earning the 5 percent.
-Read Stacy’s discussion about the pros and cons of using extra cash to pay down your mortgage.
+It’s possible you’ll find better uses for extra cash than paying down your mortgage, though.
+For example, if your after-tax mortgage interest rate is 4%, but you can earn 8% on your money in the stock market, you’re probably better off earning the 8%.

 3. Round up your payments

 Get in the habit of rounding up your monthly payment.
 If it’s $1,013, pay $1,020 or even $1,100.

 Do this on a regular basis, and you’ll shave years off your mortgage while feeling little pain.